-Mr. Werner was brought into the American Pet Association in 1991 as one of the founding members.
+Mr. Werner started the American Pet Association in 1991 as one of the founding members.
 Prior to working with the APA he was credited with saving the lives of hundreds of companion animals by investigating and exposing "puppy mills".

 His first contact with a humane agency was at a young age when he decided to volunteer.
 Within a year his ideas on housing and care, operations and fundraising were recognized by being asked to sit on the Board of Directors at 20 years old.

 He is seen as unique in the humane field by recognizing that it is not only important to make the pet's life as humane and positive as possible, but balancing the environment with their human counterparts.
 "It's not all about the pet, it's about the pet AND the human" he is quick to say.

 Mr. Werner is also a pioneer in humane training of companion animals and has assisted thousands of pet owners in the past 20 years (a book is planned "when time permits, whenever that will be!").
 His training techniques are widely used and are arguably the best, and most humane, in the industry.